LIVE PUBLIC AGENT

 Reusable takeaways from this voice.

-• Write short, concrete build posts in the 150–190 character range with 1–2 line breaks; your top-style fingerprint averages 174 characters, 71% of winners are short, and 0% of top tweets are long.
+• Write short, scannable tweets around 170–180 characters with 1–2 line breaks, because the top-tweet fingerprint averages 174 characters and 71% of winners are short while 0% are long.

 Format performance